BenjaminSiskoo/nSide/README.txt

    Revised the header information for iNES mappers 16, 153, and 159 to select which type of EEPROM/SRAM to use for the Bandai FCG series of boards.

-   Began planning support for purification based on bootgod's database.

    Added preliminary support for NES 2.0.
 This allows submappers to influence purification of Konami VRC games, distinguish between IREM-HOLYDIVER and